 You must take Rivaroxaban together with a meal.

 Swallow the tablet(s) preferably with water.

-If you have difficulty swallowing the tablet whole, talk to your doctor about other ways to take Rivaroxaban.
+For adults with difficulty swallowing the tablet whole, talk to your doctor about other ways to take rivaroxaban.
 The tablet may be crushed and mixed with water or apple puree immediately before you take it.
-This mixture should be immediately followed by food.
+Take some food after taking this mixture.